apollographql/apollo-client-nextjs/RFC.md

   BB ->> BB: rehydration render
 ```

-So, the same diagram with more realistic overlapping (this is still a pretty optimal case!):
+Here is the same diagram with overlapping (this is still a pretty optimal case!):

 ```mermaid